SAKryukov/remoting-dotnet/article/article.md

 ### Collection of Known Types

-Both client and server parts need an addition portion of reflection.
+Both client and server parts need an additional portion of reflection.
 It is needed to support structural data types passed as method parameters.
-All the parameters, with the fully-qualified interface method names and profiles are marshalled using the same type passed to the constructor of `System.Runtime.Serialization.DataContractSerializer`:
+All the parameters, with the fully-qualified interface method names and profiles, are marshalled using the same type passed to the constructor of `System.Runtime.Serialization.DataContractSerializer`:

 ~~~{lang=C#}{id=code-data-contract}
 using System.Runtime.Serialization;